stripwax/SamPuzznic/README.md

 * Vertical sliders (90% complete) although still some bugs with pushing blocks onto/off existing stacks
 * "Clear" (you win) condition when all tiles have been matched
 * "next level" after win condition
 * Clock font - nice shiny fat 16x16 bitmaps!
-Several colours (yellow, red, green), as required.
+Several colours (yellow, red, green), as required.  (green is used for Retry count when you lose a life)
 * "Panic Mode" clock implemented - clock color changes at 30s or less remaining, and flashing at 10s or less remaining
 * Information (which puzzle you're on, "Player 1").
 Implemented the multiple nested level numbers e.g. "Level 5 [1-3]"
 * Shiny glint of light on tiles, which occurs randomly during play
+* Different 'bricks' background for each level (Level 1 thru Level 8), with matching Border color

 # TODO